1.4 Order of operations

 - Mixed addition/subtraction and multiplication/division: Remember that multiplication/division goes BEFORE addition/subtraction, for example

 - With brackets: Remember due to “BEDMAS”, that brackets always come first.
 For example,

 - Word questions: Where English words are used, and you need to first draw an equation out first, and THEN calculate it.
 This is perhaps the most complicated since it is essentially applied mathematics.
-For example, if Miley owns 2 Phineas puppets, and each puppet has 2 jumpers, how many Phineas jumpers does Miley have? .
+For example, if Mandy owns 2 Phineas puppets, and each puppet has 2 jumpers, how many Phineas jumpers does Mandy have? .